siara-cc/sqlite3_page_explorer/README.md

 # Applications:

-- Viewing internal organisation of Sqlite databases for software development and troubleshooting
+- Viewing internal organisation of Sqlite databases for software development, ethical hacking and troubleshooting
 - Studying the format of Sqlite databases for academic purposes
 - Forensic investigators may use it to view data from deleted pages